-- Make it safe and easy for your movers to get in and out of your house by removing all obstructions.
+- Remove all obstructions in order to make it safe and easy for the moving crew to get in and out of you home.

 - Remove all rugs.
-The crew will protect the floors with a specially designed floor covering that does not slip.
+The movers will protect the floors with a special floor covering designed not to slip.

-- Remove low hanging items such as wind chimes or hanging plants.
+- Remove low hanging items such as hanging plants and wind chimes.

-- Disconnect the spring on the screen door so that it stays open during the loading process.
+- Disconnect the screen door spring so that it stays open during the loading process.

-- If you had the moving company pack for you, work with them to keep walkways clear for the driver and crew.
+- If your moving company did the packing, work with them to keep walkways clear for the crew and driver.

-- Once the mover arrives, point out items that are most special to you during the walkthrough.
-All of your items will be handled professionally, but take a moment to show them which ones mean the most to you.
+- All of your items will be handled professionally, but take a moment to show the moving crew which ones mean the most to you during the initial walkthrough.

-- Point out the boxes you would like to have unloaded first, if they are not going into storage.
-These boxes may include kitchen and bathroom items or children’s toys.
+- Point out which items you would like the movers to unload first.
+These may include boxes with kitchen and bathroom items or children’s toys.

-- Make sure you understand all the paperwork you are signing before the driver departs.
-If there is something that is confusing to you, ask your driver to explain it before you sign it.
+- Before the driver departs, be sure you understand all the paperwork you are signing.
+Ask your driver to explain any documents that may be confusing before you sign them.

-- Provide the driver with your destination contact information.
-Take down any information the driver can provide such as his cell phone, pager and satellite tracking information.
-If something changes, you won’t have to wait to be contacted.
+- Provide your destination contact information to driver.
+Also, take down any information the driver can provide such as a cell phone, email address and satellite tracking information.
+If there is a change in plans you won’t need to wait to be contacted.

-- The driver may give you your delivery window.
-Keep in mind that it is really only an estimate at the time of loading.
-Many factors can change the schedule for the driver, so try to remain flexible.
+- If the driver provides you with your delivery window, please keep in mind that it is only an estimate formulated at the time of loading.
+Remain flexible as many factors can change the schedule for the driver.

-- Ask the driver to call you with changes so that you can adjust your plans accordingly.
+- Ask the driver to contact you with any changes so that you can adjust your plans accordingly.

-- If you have a delivery spread (a sequence of 2 or more days that your shipment can be delivered and still be considered on time) understand that you can and may be delivered on any one of those days.
+- If you have a delivery spread (2 or more consecutive days that your shipment can be delivered and still be considered on time) please understand that your shipment may be delivered on any one of those days.